Annet Mahendru: Career

-Mahendru appeared in an episode of the sitcom Love Monkey, an episode of the drama Conviction, a Law & Order spinoff, and the short film "The Art of Love".
-The following year, she appeared in an episode of the HBO comedy-drama Entourage.
+In 2007, Mahendru appeared in an episode of the HBO comedy-drama Entourage.
 Her next significant roles came in 2011, in episodes of the sitcoms Big Time Rush and 2 Broke Girls.
 In 2012, she starred in an episode of the sitcom Mike & Molly.

 In 2013, Mahendru played Nina Sergeevna Krilova in the FX drama The Americans, appeared in an episode of the crime series White Collar, and played Agent Rosen in two episodes of the crime drama The Blacklist.
 She starred in the unapproved Disney film Escape from Tomorrow, which is set in Walt Disney World.

 In 2014, Mahendru was promoted to a series regular for the second season of The Americans.
 She also starred in the comedy-drama film Bridge and Tunnel, had a voice role in the 2014 animated film Penguins of Madagascar, and guest-starred in the 2016 X-Files miniseries as Sveta, a possible UFO abductee.
 She played Nafisa Al-Qadi on the FX series Tyrant.

 Mahendru stars in the title role of the independent feature film Sally Pacholok (2015), which premiered at and won Best Feature at the DC Independent Film Festival, in Washington, DC.

 Mahendru has also performed at theatre works at LATW.
 In 2017, she performed in Seven as an Afghan refugee and women's rights activist Farida Azizi at the LA Theatre Works.
 The play was a collaboration between 7 playwrights and female activists each from around the globe that portrays inspiring stories of overcoming adversities to bring about real change and improve the lives of women.

 Mahendru stars in the seventh episode of the anthology series The Romanoffs, which began streaming on Amazon Video on November 16, 2018.

 She plays a lead role as Jennifer "Huck" Mallick in the AMC series The Walking Dead: World Beyond, which premiered in 2020.

+In 2025, Mahendru played her first Indian role as Reena Trivedi in Leverage: Redemption.